krishshah17/inventory-management-system-using-MicroSerices-Architecture-and-RabbitMQ/README.md

 # Microservices communication using RabbitMQ
-Build an inventory management system.
-The inventory management system aims to efficiently manage inventory items, track stock levels, and handle orders through a microservices architecture.
+Built an inventory management system that aims to efficiently manage inventory items, track stock levels, and handle orders through a microservices architecture.
-The system will utilize RabbitMQ for inter-service communication and Docker for containerisation, ensuring scalability, modularity, and ease of deployment.
+The system utilizes RabbitMQ for inter-service communication and Docker for containerisation, thus ensuring scalability, modularity, and ease of deployment.

 ## Technologies Used
 - Docker